A weekend at The Slate

 - We love the fact that The Slate is very close to the airport for a relaxing escape, but some might find it a little too far from the action.

 - It is so vast it can be confusing, especially with the overall dim lighting.
-I lost my way several times while trying to retrieve my room (on the first day I didn’t know there was 3 pools so I keep walking in circles)
+I lost my way several times while trying to retrieve my room (on the first day I didn’t know there were 3 pools so I keep walking in circles)